War Eagle: War Eagle VI (1986–2006)

-During the 2000 football season, War Eagle VI began a tradition of performing a free flight before a home football game.
-War Eagle VI, and later other eagles kept by in the Southeastern Raptor Center in Auburn, flew around the stadium before landing on the field as the crowd chanted "War Eagle".
+The tradition of a live eagle flying before Auburn football games began in 2000 with Tiger, a golden eagle also known as War Eagle VI.
+Under the leadership of Dr. Ronald Montgomery, then Director of the Auburn University Raptor Center (AURC), the center trained and cared for the eagles that took part in this unique pregame ritual.
+In the years that followed, other eagles housed at the AURC continued the tradition, soaring over the stadium and landing on the field as fans proudly chanted, "War Eagle..
 On February 8, 2002, War Eagle VI flew in Rice-Eccles Stadium as part of the opening ceremonies of the 2002 Olympic Winter Games in Salt Lake City.
 War Eagle VI was featured the next day on NBC's Today Show.

-In the summer of 2003, allegations of improper care of the birds by the Southeastern Raptor Rehabilitation Center were leveled by the university administration and by the United States Fish and Wildlife Service.
+In the summer of 2003, allegations of improper care of the birds by the Auburn University Raptor Rehabilitation Center were leveled by the university administration and by the United States Fish and Wildlife Service.
 Many of the birds were suffering from diseases and malnourishment.
 After all investigations were concluded, War Eagle VI was allowed to fly again prior to Auburn home games.

 War Eagle VI's presence continued to be used throughout her life as a wildlife educational tool.

 On November 11, 2006, War Eagle VI was officially retired in a pregame ceremony before the Georgia game.
 During halftime of the same game, her successor, Nova, was named War Eagle VII.
 In her final game as War Eagle VI, Auburn defeated Arkansas State 27–0, finalizing the team's record under War Eagle VI at 174-69-4.
 She saw two undefeated Auburn seasons, four SEC titles, and six SEC Western Division crowns.